Gabriel Taborin College of Davao

-Gabriel Taborin Technical School Foundation, Inc. is a technical school in Davao City, Philippines, founded by the Congregation of Brothers of the Holy Family of Belley.
+Gabriel Taborin College of Davao (GTCD; officially Gabriel Taborin College of Davao Foundation, Inc.; formerly Gabriel Taborin Technical School Foundation, Inc.) is a technical school in Davao City, Philippines, founded by the Congregation of Brothers of the Holy Family of Belley.

 History

 In the year 2000, the Brothers of the Holy Family of Belley selected Lasang, Davao as a prospective new community destination for their Philippine mission.
 Four brothers, Davide Del Barba, Andrés Galindo, and two Vietnamese brothers were the ones to arrive on Lasang and start their first religious community in the Philippines.

 In the following year, the brothers started the Gabriel Taborin Technical School.